-We use social media plug-ins on our website in order to recommend and share articles on social networks such as Facebook, Twitter, etc. For this we use a two-stage process.
-Data are only transferred to third parties when website visitors click on one of the icons displayed in the social media bar.
+We use social media plug-ins on our website in order to recommend and share articles on social networks such as Facebook, Twitter, etc. For this we use a two-stage process: data are only transferred to third parties when website visitors click on one of the icons displayed in the social media bar.
 We have no influence on cookies set by Facebook, Twitter, etc., nor do we have access to them.

 5.2.
 Cookies via Web Analytics (Google Analytics)

-By activating IP anonymisation on all pages of our website, your IP address will be abbreviated by Google within the member states of the European Union or other contracting states of the Agreement on the European Economic Area.
+By activating IP anonymization on all pages of our website, your IP address will be abbreviated by Google within the member states of the European Union or other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases will your full IP address be sent to a Google server in the USA before it is abbreviated.
 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on your website activity and to provide other services related to website and internet usage to the website operator.
 The IP address provided by Google Analytics through your internet browser will not be merged with other data provided by Google.